BridgeOJ/BridgeOJ/README.md

       College London's Dyson School of Design Engineering.

-      currently looking at recycling methods for copper and silver from PV waste - Interested in software, electrical, and chemical
+      currently looking at recycling methods for copper and silver from PV waste - Interested in software, electrical, and chemical engineering.

 ### Languages: